Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction on Friday, April 1st.
-The stock was sold at an average price of $66.18, for a total transaction of $1,323,600.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction that occurred on Friday, April 8th.
+The shares were sold at an average price of $64.91, for a total transaction of $1,298,200.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Thomas Peterffy also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which was paid on Monday, March 14th.
-Shareholders of record on Tuesday, March 1st were issued a dividend of $0.10 per share.
+The firm also recently declared a quarterly dividend, which was paid on Monday, March 14th.
+Investors of record on Tuesday, March 1st were issued a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.62%.
 The ex-dividend date of this dividend was Monday, February 28th.
-This represents a $0.40 annualized dividend and a yield of 0.60%.
-Interactive Brokers Group’s dividend payout ratio is currently 12.27%.
+Interactive Brokers Group’s payout ratio is 12.27%.

-Several equities research analysts have recently commented on IBKR shares.
-Bank of America started coverage on shares of Interactive Brokers Group in a research note on Wednesday, December 15th.
-They issued a “buy” rating and a $126.00 target price on the stock.
-StockNews.com started coverage on shares of Interactive Brokers Group in a research note on Thursday, March 31st.
-They issued a “sell” rating on the stock.
-Keefe, Bruyette & Woods upgraded shares of Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 target price on the stock in a research note on Wednesday, January 19th.
-Zacks Investment Research downgraded shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 target price on the stock. in a research note on Tuesday.
-Finally, The Goldman Sachs Group boosted their target price on shares of Interactive Brokers Group from $81.00 to $96.00 and gave the company a “neutral” rating in a research note on Tuesday, January 11th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $98.60.
+A number of equities analysts have issued reports on IBKR shares.
+Bank of America assumed coverage on Interactive Brokers Group in a report on Wednesday, December 15th.
+They issued a “buy” rating and a $126.00 target price for the company.
+Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $71.00 price objective for the company. in a research note on Tuesday, April 5th.
+StockNews.com assumed coverage on Interactive Brokers Group in a research report on Thursday, March 31st.
+They set a “sell” rating for the company.
+Keefe, Bruyette & Woods raised Interactive Brokers Group from a “market perform” rating to an “outperform” rating and set a $90.00 price objective for the company in a report on Wednesday, January 19th.
+Finally, The Goldman Sachs Group raised their price target on Interactive Brokers Group from $81.00 to $96.00 and gave the stock a “neutral” rating in a report on Tuesday, January 11th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average price target of $98.60.

-Large investors have recently made changes to their positions in the business.
-First Horizon Advisors Inc. raised its holdings in Interactive Brokers Group by 112.7% during the 4th quarter.
-First Horizon Advisors Inc. now owns 336 shares of the financial services provider’s stock worth $26,000 after purchasing an additional 178 shares during the last quarter.
-Quent Capital LLC bought a new stake in Interactive Brokers Group during the 4th quarter worth about $28,000.
-Penserra Capital Management LLC bought a new stake in Interactive Brokers Group during the 3rd quarter worth about $29,000.
-Fifth Third Bancorp raised its holdings in Interactive Brokers Group by 72.4% during the 4th quarter.
-Fifth Third Bancorp now owns 381 shares of the financial services provider’s stock worth $30,000 after purchasing an additional 160 shares during the last quarter.
-Finally, Westpac Banking Corp bought a new stake in Interactive Brokers Group during the 4th quarter worth about $30,000.
-18.92% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of IBKR.
+First Horizon Advisors Inc. boosted its stake in shares of Interactive Brokers Group by 112.7% during the fourth quarter.
+First Horizon Advisors Inc. now owns 336 shares of the financial services provider’s stock valued at $26,000 after purchasing an additional 178 shares in the last quarter.
+Quent Capital LLC purchased a new position in Interactive Brokers Group in the fourth quarter valued at $28,000.
+Penserra Capital Management LLC purchased a new stake in shares of Interactive Brokers Group during the third quarter worth about $29,000.
+Fifth Third Bancorp boosted its position in Interactive Brokers Group by 72.4% during the fourth quarter.
+Fifth Third Bancorp now owns 381 shares of the financial services provider’s stock worth $30,000 after acquiring an additional 160 shares during the last quarter.
+Finally, Westpac Banking Corp acquired a new position in Interactive Brokers Group during the fourth quarter worth about $30,000.
+18.92% of the stock is currently owned by institutional investors.

 Interactive Brokers Group, Inc operates as an automated electronic broker worldwide.
 The company specializes in executing, clearing, and settling trades in stocks, options, futures, foreign exchange instruments, bonds, mutual funds, exchange traded funds (ETFs), metals, and cryptocurrencies.
 It also custodies and services accounts for hedge and mutual funds, ETFs, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.